UKHomeOffice/sas-github-workflows/README.md

 ### test-python.yml

-Supports optional `pythonVersionMatrix` input that allows the specificity of Python version (default 3.11)
+Supports optional `pythonVersionMatrix` input that allows the specificity of Python version.
+A default is defined in the workflow.

 ```yaml
 name: 'Test'